zaldivards/zaldivards/README.md

 I'm a software developer with strong skills using Python and Java.
 I became a data guy since 2019.
 I've been learning about data analysis and AI topics since then.

-Nowadays, my role is as a Data Scientist at **The DataWay**.
+Nowadays, my role is as a Python Engineer at **Azumo**.
 In my daily basis I perform tasks related to ETL and data analysis using descriptive analysis and/or ML.
-In my current company, I've used different type of techniques such as time series forecasting, customer segmentation and basket analysis.
+Throughout my journey in the field, I've used different type of techniques such as time series forecasting, customer segmentation and basket analysis.
 I'm currently learning about NLP using [NLTK](https://www.nltk.org/).

 #### These are some of my hobbies: